 Research Seminar Series

-The Lubar School of Business Research Seminar Series is a lively forum for discussion of scholarly topics by faculty and doctoral students.
+The Lubar College of Business Research Seminar Series is a lively forum for discussion of scholarly topics by faculty and doctoral students.
 Lubar faculty, PhD candidates, and invited guests present their current research for feedback and engaging dialogue.
 Members of the campus community and other interested visitors are welcome to attend.